fedechiappero/freebitcoin-auto-bet/README.md

 ## Issues

 + When minBet is set in the textbox it's shows as E-notation (xe-x).
 Isn't critical, just weird to watch.

-## Support

-If you find this script useful, you can register with [this link](https://freebitco.in/?r=1837499), or if you already have an account, you can send it to a friend.